carbon-design-system/carbon-components-svelte/CONTRIBUTING.md

 | `bun run check:css:usage` | Browser-measured "never wins" worklist.
 Evidence, not proof. |

 Compiled-output and source conventions are enforced by the tests in `tests/css/`.
 A new rule about how CSS is written or emitted should land with a test there.

+When `check:css:overrides` reports a pair, work out which of the two values is the intended one before deleting anything.
+The checker proves the earlier declaration never wins; it does not know whether the later one is right.
+Deleting the flagged half of a `right: $carbon--spacing-03` / `right: auto` pair is how the fluid `CopyInput` button lost its offset.

+Delete a selector family only after confirming no component in `src/` renders the class, including classes built from interpolated strings.
+Then add its pattern to `tests/css/unrendered-selectors.test.ts` so a vendored re-sync cannot bring it back.

+A guard that asserts absence (`not.toMatch`, an upper bound on a count, an empty offender list) needs a positive assertion beside it that fails when the pattern stops matching: a lower bound, or a count of the declarations it inspected.
+Match whole declarations up to `;` instead of single lines, since the formatter wraps long values.
+Then break the source on purpose once and confirm the test fails.

 #### Rebuild